Kamaz-code/Saldua_Final_Project_Adv_Comprog/README.md

 Educational Integration:

 * Admins can curate content, ensuring the inclusion of comics with educational themes and reducing exposure to inappropriate material.

+IV.
+Instructions for Running the Program

+--- Prerequisites ---

+Ensure Python 3.7+ is installed on your system.

+Install the required libraries using the following command: pip install tk sqlite3

+--- Prepare the following resources ---
+A valid SQLite database file (user_data.db).
+An application logo image (smol_ina.png).

+--- Steps to Run the Program ---
+Place the project files and resources in the same directory.
+Run the script using the Python interpreter

+--- Upon launch ---

+Login Window: Enter a valid username and password to log in or register a new account.
+Main Page (User): Access features like adding comics, viewing your collection, and managing your profile.
+Admin Page: Manage users and comics with additional administrative controls.

+--- Note ---

+To test admin functionalities, ensure the account has admin privileges set in the database.
+The database schema can be initialized using the create_db() function in the code.